Kcnkcn12/Boids/README.md

 * Mouse Scroll Wheel: Zoom camera
 * ESC Key: quit application
 # Roadmap
-Disclaimer: Since this is my first ever personal project with no direct practical use, I am unlikely to continue development of this project.

-Disclaimer 2: This is less of a roadmap and more of a suggestions list.
-All content in e.g. are not seriously considered yet.
+Disclaimer: This is less of a roadmap and more of a list I would like to see done.
 * Convert project to 3D
 * Better UI (e.g. collapsable/Hidable UI, better contrast, list of controls)
 * Improve play area (e.g. better scenery, handcrafted scene)
 * Add new interactions/filters (e.g. boids are color-coded and perform Alignment and Cohesion with same-colored boids)
 # Contributing
-Disclaimer: Since this is a *personal* project, I am not actively looking for or will keep up with contributions in a timely manner.
-However, if you want to contribute, I will do my best to support.
+Disclaimer: I am not actively asking for contributions since I don't think this project is useful to anyone.
+However, if you want to contribute, I am happy to support.
 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request
 # Contact
-Screen Name: Kcnkcn - [@Kcnkcn12](https://twitter.com/Kcnkcn12) - kcnkcn12@gmail.com (Since these are my personal accounts, I will not reveal my real name)
+kcnkcn12@gmail.com

 Project Link: [https://github.com/Kcnkcn12/Boids](https://github.com/Kcnkcn12/Boids)
 # Acknowledgements